Aireak/Income-Survey/README.md

 Performing visualizations to show the ages with the highest income and gender distribution across spending categories.
 Exporting the charts for use in a PowerPoint presentation.

 # FILE
-├── app.py
+1. app.py
-├── templates
-│   └── index.html
+2. templates: index.html
-├── user.py
+3. user.py
-├── survey.response.csv
+4. survey.response.csv
-├── expense visuals.ipynb
+5. Expense visuals.ipynb
-├── README.md
+6. README.md

 # STEPS
 1. Clone the repository